 Each bishop, the clergy, and the lay representatives of each congregation in a diocese, operating through an annual diocesan convention, determine the character of life and work in that diocese.
 The Diocese of Maine’s convention is generally held each October.
 Each diocese lives within a set of general decisions made by the General Convention of The Episcopal Church as a whole.
 These decisions are formalized as canons—rules that govern—by The Episcopal Church and subsequently by each affected diocese.
 Each diocese elects and sends clergy and lay representatives—deputies—to the General Convention which meets every three years.

 The Episcopal Church celebrates diversity.
-We are young and old, male and female, gay and straight, single, married, divorced and widowed, Anglo, African-American, Latino, African, Asian, CEO and unemployed, student and teacher, rich and poor.
-We worship together, study and ask questions as we move more deeply into the mystery of God.
+We are young and old, male and female, gay and straight, single, married, divorced and widowed, Anglo, African-American, Latinx, African, Asian, working and unemployed, student and teacher, rich and poor.
+We worship together, study, and ask questions as we move more deeply into the mystery of God.

 There are no prerequisites in the Episcopal Church … Everyone is welcome.

-The Episcopal Church has between 2.1 million members in about 7,500 congregations in the United States, the Virgin Islands, Haiti, Europe and other areas in North, Central, and South America.
-The Diocese of Maine, which encompasses the entire state, is home to 57 year round congregations, 18 summer chapels along the coast, and ministries across the state.
+The Episcopal Church has around 1.7 million members in 111 dioceses and regional areas in 17 nations.
+The Episcopal Church is a member province of the worldwide Anglican Communion.
+The Diocese of Maine, which encompasses the entire state, is home to 57 year-round congregations, 18 summer chapels along the coast, and ministries across the state.

 The Episcopal Diocese of Maine actively affirms the full inclusion of LGBTQ+ people in all sacraments and levels of leadership.
 We strive to create a safe, open, and affirming environment for everyone.
 In doing so, we honor the teachings of Jesus.
 To learn more about the Episcopal Church and the LGBTQ+ community, click here.